-MUSIC NEWS + INTERVIEW: Brissie rockers Mayhem For Mary gear up for their debut album - and a farewe
+MUSIC NEWS + INTERVIEW: Brissie rockers Mayhem For Mary gear up for a debut album - and a farewell.

 MAYHEM FOR MARY

 Today's music news comes via three men and a video, with a behind the scenes peek into the pumping beats that Brisbane's Mayhem For Mary call home ahead of their debut album release - and the news of an indefinite hiatus.

 Making waves with their current line-up since 2017 for their guitar-less chunky riffs and bodacious energy, Brissie alt-rockers Mayhem For Mary (aka Laurence, Keith and Wes), have continually explored their mutual talents and diverse influences, from prog, funk, dance and beyond.
 And while this eclectic tapestry has ensnared ears from every genre persuasion, the MFM boys are also a force to be reckoned with when they smash stages with their larger than life performances.

 While we've been blessed so far to have experienced the riff dance party that is Mayhem For Mary, there's also a bittersweet twist to this tale, with the boys' debut album due out next month - followed immediately by an indefinite hiatus due to life making other plans.
 But fear not, this debut/farewell album (cheekily titled 'Greatest Hits') will see this lot go out on a heaving groove-soaked high - and there are still a few more surprises in store from the group before they bow out after their launch show on June 1st.

 The first round of surprises is a live studio vid of the Mary dude's rockin' out their track 'Jive Groove' - and as an added bonus we quickly grabbed bass-man Wes Pollington to delve a bit deeper into this unique chapter for the band.